 Family Encyclopedia >> Health

-The WHO is sounding a new alarm bell over the lack of new antibiotics which is encouraging the spread of resistant bacteria.
+The World Health Organization (WHO) is raising a critical alarm about the shortage of new antibiotics fueling the rise of drug-resistant bacteria.

 Related articles: